English Machine Reading Comprehension Datasets: A Survey: Introduction

 \section{Introduction}

 Reading comprehension is often tested by measuring a person or system’s ability to answer questions on a given text.
 Machine reading comprehension (MRC) datasets have proliferated in recent years, particularly for the English language -- see Fig.~\ref{pic:years}.
 The aim of this paper is to make sense of this landscape by providing as extensive as possible a survey of English MRC datasets.

-Similar surveys have been carried out previously~\cite{DBLP:journals/corr/abs-1907-01118,DBLP:journals/corr/abs-1907-01686,wang2020study,articleIngale,DBLP:journals/corr/abs-1906-03824,LakshmiSurvey,DBLP:journals/corr/abs-2001-01582,zeng2020survey} but ours differs in its breadth -- 54 datasets compared to the two next largest, 47 \cite{zeng2020survey} and 29 \cite{DBLP:journals/corr/abs-2001-01582} -- and its focus on MRC \textit{datasets} rather than on MRC \textit{systems}.
+The survey has been carried out with the following audience in mind: (1) those who are new to the field and would like to get a concise yet informative overview of English MRC datasets; (2) those who are planning to create a new MRC dataset; (3) MRC system developers, interested in designing the appropriate architecture for a particular dataset, choosing appropriate datasets for a particular architecture, or finding compatible datasets for use in transfer or joint learning.

 Our survey takes a mostly structured form, with the following information presented for each dataset: size, data source, creation method, human performance level, whether the dataset has been ``solved’’, availability of a leaderboard, the most frequent first question token, and whether the dataset is publicly available.
 We also categorise each dataset by its question/answer type.

-The study contributes to the field as follows: \begin{enumerate} \item it describes and teases apart the ways in which MRC datasets can vary according to their question and answer types; \item it provides analysis in a structured and visual form (tables and figures) to facilitate easy comparison between datasets; \item by providing a systematic comparison, and by reporting the ``solvedness'' status of a dataset, it brings the attention of the community to less popular and relatively understudied datasets; \item it contains per-dataset statistics such as number of instances, average question/passage/answer length, vocabulary size and text domain can be used to estimate the computational requirements for training an MRC system.
+Our study contributes to the field as follows: \begin{enumerate} \item it describes and teases apart the ways in which MRC datasets can vary according to their question and answer types; \item it provides analysis in table and figure format to facilitate easy comparison between datasets; \item by providing a systematic comparison, and by reporting the ``solvedness'' status of a dataset, it brings the attention of the community to less popular and relatively understudied datasets; \item it contains per-dataset statistics such as number of instances, average question/passage/answer length, vocabulary size and text domain which can be used to estimate the computational requirements for training an MRC system. \end{enumerate}

-\end{enumerate} This paper has been written with the following readers in mind: (1) those who are new to the field and would like to get a quick yet informative overview of English MRC datasets; (2) those who are planning to create a new MRC dataset; (3) MRC system developers, interested in designing the appropriate architecture for a particular dataset, choosing appropriate datasets for a particular architecture, or finding compatible datasets for use in transfer or joint learning.